Joseph H. Beale Prize

 Morgan and Helen Chu 1L Prize

-Established by a gift from Morgan Chu ’76 and Helen W. Chu in 2006, the prize is awarded to the one J.D. student with the highest first year grades who is a member of one of the following student organizations: Asia Law Society, Asian Pacific American Law Students Association, Black Law Students Association, La Alianza, Native American Law Students Association, China Law Association, First Class Law Students Association, Korean Association of Harvard Law School, Middle Eastern Law Students Association, Harvard African Law Association, and South Asian Law Students Association.
+Established by a gift from Morgan Chu ’76 and Helen W. Chu in 2006, the prize is awarded to the one J.D. student with the highest first year grades who is a member of one of the following student organizations: Asia Law Society, Asian Pacific American Law Students Association, Black Law Students Association, La Alianza, Native American Law Students Association, China Law Association, Korean Association of Harvard Law School, Middle Eastern Law Students Association, Harvard African Law Association, and South Asian Law Students Association.

 Established by an anonymous gift in 1907, the Fay Diploma is prepared and issued in memory of Jonathan Fay, A.B.
 1778, and Samuel Phillips Prescott Fay, A.B.
 1798, and is awarded to the graduating J.D. candidate who, by scholarship, conduct, and character, has given evidence of the greatest promise.
 Traditionally, the Fay Diploma is awarded to the person who graduates with the highest combined average for three years of study in residence at the Harvard Law School.